Origianlly Posted from Tuck. Our primary mission at Tuck is to promote sleep health awareness.

 Sleep fragmentation and difficulty in maintaining sleep are common in alcoholics – both those who drink and those who are trying to quit.
 Sleep problems are often experienced by people who cut back on their alcohol consumption.
 Alcoholics in recovery programs have to remember this.
 Insomnia is both a symptom of withdrawal, as well as alcohol dependence, so alcoholics are likely to face sleep problems no matter what.

-Not only is insomnia more prevalent in alcoholics who are not trying to quit (estimated as high as 45%), but the detoxification process during quitting increase the likelihood of insomnia even more.
+Not only is insomnia more prevalent in alcoholics who are not trying to quit (estimated as high as 45%), but the detoxification process during quitting increases the likelihood of insomnia even more.
 Studies of alcoholics who quit drinking have found it takes a while for sleep to return to a normal pattern.
 Addicts have fragmented sleep, and sleep fragmentation persists in abstainers for over a year.
 Sleep latency returns to normal a few months after quitting.

-In fact, poor sleep and the discomfort it brings is thought to be a major reason for relapse among alcoholics trying to quit.
+In fact, poor sleep and the discomfort it brings are thought to be major reason for relapse among alcoholics trying to quit.
 There is also the causal arrow running in the opposite direction.
 People who don’t get a good night’s sleep and are tired during the day may be more apt to drink in the evening.

 If you think you may be at risk for alcoholism, you can find help through Alcoholics Anonymous or the National Institute on Alcohol Abuse and Alcoholism.